SegiH/VerjIO_Excel_Report_Generator/README.md

                ColumnHeadersChild: "Menu Name,Menu Description", // Optional.
 This is only required if you are using nested tables.
 Child table column headers when using nested tables
                ColumnsChild: [["MenuName","CHAR"],["MenuDescription","CHAR"]], // Optional.
 This is only required if you are using nested tables.
 Child table columns when using nested tables
-               SQLChild: "SELECT UserID,MenuName,MenuDescription FROM Menus", // Optional.
+               SQLChild: "SELECT UserID,MenuName,MenuDescription FROM Menus <WHERECLAUSE>", // Optional.
 This is only required if you are using nested tables.
 Child SQL
                DBConnectionChild: "GENESIS_INTRANET", // Optional.
 This is only required if you are using nested tables.
 Child DB connection for the SQL statement used above
                JoinWhereClause: ["UserID",0], // Optional.
 This is only required if you are using nested tables.
 Index 0 is the joining column name that links the parent and child
                ChildIndent: 1 //  Optional.
 This is only required if you are using nested tables.
 Shift the child table to the right by this many columns